oracle-livelabs/apex/movies-lab/9-improving-app/improving-watchlist-page.md

 - Make sure Install Supporting Objects is **on** and click **Next** again.

 - Click **Install** to install the supporting objects and finish importing the application.

+- To use the Vector Search capabilities of this application, you need to perform the steps mentioned in Lab - [Create Vector Search Configuration (Optional)](?lab=movies-vector-search) > Task 1, Task 2 and Task 4.

 ## Acknowledgements